Trump lawyers face penalties for ‘stunning’ bid to overturn election, judge says

 “This lawsuit represents a historic and profound abuse of the judicial process,” US District Judge Linda Parker wrote in a blistering opinion on Wednesday.
 “It is one thing to take on the charge of vindicating rights associated with an allegedly fraudulent election.
 It is another to take on the charge of deceiving a federal court and the American people into believing that rights were infringed, without regard to whether any laws or rights were in fact violated.
 This is what happened here.”

-In November, a group of nine attorneys, including vocal Trump supporters like Sidney Powell and L. Lin Wood, asked the court in a lawsuit they dubbed “The Kraken” to decertify the election results and impound the state’s voting machines on behalf of six Republican voters.
+In November, a group of nine attorneys, including vocal Trump supporters like Sidney Powell and L Lin Wood, asked the court in a lawsuit they dubbed “The Kraken” to decertify the election results and impound the state’s voting machines on behalf of six Republican voters.

 The following month, Judge Parker rejected the original suit, writing that overturning Joe Biden’s win in Michigan would mean flouting the “orderly statutory scheme established to challenge elections and to ignore the will of millions of voters.”